parikhabhishek02/project/README.md

-step:21 make tracking algorithm to interface lpc step:22 interfacing can be done by either UART, SPI or GPIO step:23 make a uart for making the lpc code for diff. drive
+step:21 make tracking algorithm to interface lpc step:22 interfacing can be done by either UART, SPI or GPIO step:23 make a uart for making the lpc code for diff. drive step:24 try to debug code for led blinking in LPC

 pocket beagle file